 Sony launched the Xperia XZ2 and XZ2 Compact devices at MWC 2018 and released in April with pre-installed Android 8.0 Oreo.
-The next major android update for these flagships is Android 9.0 P and recently the Beta has released for XZ2.
+The next major android update for these flagships is Android 9 Pie and the Beta of Pie has been released for XZ2.

-As many users have known, Sony enabled the Project Treble of Android Oreo in Xperia XZ2 series devices, so future updates will be much easier to push for the manufacturer and also carriers.
-So the release of updates will be faster and now we see the first fruits of Treble with the Beta of Android 9.0 P for XZ2.
+As many users have known already, Sony enabled the Project Treble of Android Oreo in Xperia XZ2 series devices, so future updates will be much easier to push for the manufacturer and also carriers.
+So the release of updates will be faster and now we see the first fruits of Treble with the Beta of Android 9 Pie for XZ2.

-The Beta of Android P is available to download from the official website, but it is meant only for developers, indeed.
-The Beta may not be so stable, so not suitable for daily use.
-Thus, users may have to wait till the final release of Android 9.0 P through OTA.
+The Beta of Android P is available to download from the official website, but it is only meant for developers, indeed.
+The Beta is not be very stable, so not suitable for daily use.
+Thus, users may have to wait till the final release of Android Pie through OTA.

 Almost every android user is familiar with the three button navigation bar on the bottom of the screen, the design which was introduced back in 2011.
 Recently, Apple brought new gestures to multitask between apps with iPhone X. Now Google has also redesigned the interface in Android P, so that the new navigation bar shows only one button, Home.